suchmememanyskill/OpenCentauri/docs/software/index.md

 You now have a coredumps.tar.gz that has a coredump inside on your USB drive.

 Coredumps can be loaded in IDA, Ghidra, BinaryNinja, or any other analyser of your choice.

-### Emmc dump

-!!! failure "Help needed"
-    If you're able to dump an emmc and would like to contribute, please consider sending us an emmc dump of the Centauri Carbon.

-    See [this issue on github](https://github.com/suchmememanyskill/OpenCentauri/issues/1) for more information